 Covered workers are generally eligible for four distinct benefits.
 The first benefit is to provide for your necessary medical and rehabilitate expenses incurred because of your workplace injury.
 Second, you can also receive compensation for your lost wages or earnings for the period where you are out of work.
 Third, if the worker was killed in the accident or dies from his or her injuries, additional death benefits for the decedent employee’s beneficiaries are typically available.
 Finally, if the worker has lost all or partial use of a specific body part – such as a finger, hand, arm, or leg – he or she may qualify for specific loss benefits.

-How Do I Apply for Workers’ Compensation Benefits?
+How Do I Apply for Workers’ Compensation Benefits in Pennsylvania?

 If you have been injured at work and can no longer perform your job, your first duty is to make sure that the injury has been reported and documented.
 If you fail to notify your supervisor or manager, then your eligibility for benefits can be delayed or denied.
 Therefore, ensuring that the injury has been reported is essential.

-Speak With a Philadelphia County Workers’ Compensation Lawyer
+Speak With a Philadelphia and Delaware County Workers’ Compensation Lawyer